swcarpentry/python-novice-gapminder/_episodes/08-lists.md

 ~~~
 {: .python}

-## A list is a mutable ordered collection of heterogeneous values.

-*   Mutable: contents can be changed in place.
-*   Ordered: items are stored in a particular order and can be accessed by location.
-*   Collection: lists contain other things.
-*   Heterogeneous: a list can contain values of many types.

 ## Character strings can be indexed like lists.

 *   Get single characters from a character string using indexes in square brackets.